matteocorti/check_ssl_cert/README.md

       --debug-file file            Write the debug messages to file --debug-time                 Write timing information in the
                                    debugging output
+      --dtls                       Use the DTLS protocol
+      --dtls1                      Use the DTLS protocol 1.0
+      --dtls1_2                    Use the DTLS protocol 1.2
       --dig-bin path               Path of the dig binary to be used -e,--email address              Pattern to match the email address contained in the certificate